ajvidal91/nasa-pod/README.md

 When I initially pushed the project onto github it worked, however it was plain, and not anything special to look at.
 I added some CSS, and now its an experience that the user can enjoy!
+** Added a black border to the image, because I didn't like the way it looked before.

 ## Lessons Learned: